carpentrycon/carpentryconhome-proposals/.github/ISSUE_TEMPLATE/NEW_PROPOSAL.md

 * Country of residence and/or compatible Time Zones (provide options): WRITE HERE

-* Would you like to present this multiple times in other time zones: WRITE HERE
+* Would you like to present this multiple times, in other time zones: WRITE HERE
 <!-- please suggest suitable time zones -->

 * Would you like to volunteer to be listed as a wrangler/host for your time zone